Ghost in the Sheet

-Ghost in the Sheet is an adventure video game developed by Cardboard Box Entertainment in 2007.
-It is a first-person point-and-click adventure game.
-The game was released in Germany as S.C.A.R.E.
+Ghost in the Sheet is a 2007 first-person point-and-click adventure game developed by Cardboard Box Entertainment and released in Germany as S.C.A.R.E.

 Development

 The game was created by two young developers from the Czech Republic - Jan Kavan and Lukas Medek.
 It was originally planned as a freeware title but feedback from the adventure game community was very positive which led to the decision of releasing it as a commercial game.
 It was published by Tri Synergy.

 Gameplay

-The game is a Point-and-click adventure game seen form a First-person point of view.
+The game is a point-and-click adventure game seen from a first-person point of view.
 To interact with physical objects the player uses the power of telekinesis.
 During the game the player learns other psychical abilities that help him solve multiple puzzles.
 There are also arcade-style mini games like smashing rats with bricks.

 Plot

-The game is a paranormal horror comedy adventure and follows a person who dies.
-He becomes a ghost who is forced to wear a sheet and start working for an agency investigating paranormal activity in the mortal world.
-He is sent to the abandoned Sector Omega factory where he meets Ghosts of its former inhabitants and investigates what happened.
+The game is a paranormal horror comedy adventure and follows a dead man who becomes a ghost forced to wear a sheet and work for an agency investigating paranormal activity in the mortal world.
+He is sent to the abandoned Sector Omega factory where he meets ghosts of its former inhabitants and investigates what happened.

-As the investigation progresses the Ghost becomes suspicious about his boss from the agency.
-The Boss realizes it so he sends his servant Oozy to eliminate him but Oozy is killed by a hungry monster.
-Ghost then helps souls of local people to find peace.
-In the end he confronts the boss and defeats him.
+As the investigation progresses the protagonist becomes suspicious about his boss, who realizes it and sends his servant Oozy to eliminate him but a hungry monster eats Oozy.
+The worker then pacifies the local souls, confronts his boss and defeats him.